cnp3/ebook/protocols/tcp.rst

 In a transport protocol such as TCP that offers a bytestream, a practical issue that was left as an implementation choice in :rfc:`793` is to decide when a new TCP segment containing data must be sent.
 There are two simple and extreme implementation choices.
 The first implementation choice is to send a TCP segment as soon as the user has requested the transmission of some data.
 This allows TCP to provide a low delay service.
 However, if the user is sending data one byte at a time, TCP would place each user byte in a segment containing 20 bytes of TCP header [#fnagleip]_.
 This is a huge overhead that is not acceptable in wide area networks.
 A second simple solution would be to only transmit a new TCP segment once the user has produced MSS bytes of data.
 This solution reduces the overhead, but at the cost of a potentially very high delay.

 An elegant solution to this problem was proposed by John Nagle in :rfc:`896`.
 John Nagle observed that the overhead caused by the TCP header was a problem in wide area connections, but less in local area connections where the available bandwidth is usually higher.
-He proposed the following rules to decide to send a new data segment when a new data has been produced by the user or a new `ack` segment has been received
+He proposed the following rules to decide to send a new data segment when a new data has been produced by the user or a new `ack` segment has been received.

 .. code-block:: python

-  if rcv.wnd>= MSS and len(data) >= MSS :
+    if rcv.wnd >= MSS and len(data) >= MSS:
         send one MSS-sized segment
-  else
+    else:
         if there are unacknowledged data:
-      place data in buffer until acknowledgment has been received else
+            place data in buffer until acknowledgment has been received
+        else:
             send one TCP segment containing all buffered data

 The first rule ensures that a TCP connection used for bulk data transfer always sends full TCP segments.
 The second rule sends one partially filled TCP segment every round-trip-time.